TalanSoft/www-talansoft-com-wiki/VlkSamples/flappy-bird.md

 ![fb_04_title.png](https://cdn2.talansoft.com/ftp/img/tutorial_sample_images/fb_04_title.png)

 # Downloads
-- [Vpk presentation download](https://cdn2.talansoft.com/ftp/samples/FlappyBird.vpk).
-This is the exported presentation that you can play on your phone with [We3D](https://www.talansoft.com/vlk/downloads#we3d) or desktop with [Valkyrie](https://www.talansoft.com/vlk/downloads#vlk).
+- [Vpk Download](https://cdn2.talansoft.com/ftp/samples/FlappyBird.vpk).
+This is the exported application that you can experience on your phone with [We3D](https://www.talansoft.com/vlk/downloads#we3d) or desktop with [Valkyrie](https://www.talansoft.com/vlk/downloads#vlk).
 - [Vlk project download](https://cdn2.talansoft.com/ftp/samples/FlappyBird.zip).
 This is the source project that you can tinker with in the [Valkyrie editor](https://www.talansoft.com/vlk/downloads#vlk).

+# Web player
+For a quick peek, [try it in your browser](https://cdn2.talansoft.com/ftp/webplayer/v20210715/Vlk/bin/web-js/VlkPlayerSA_ra.html?OpenFile=https://cdn2.talansoft.com/ftp/samples/FlappyBird.vpk)

 # In-game Tutorial
 Objective: Get as far as you can before you crash.